yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-monitor/cloud-alerts.md

 ## Configure alerts

-Enable alerts for your cloud using the **Configuration** tab on the **Alerts** page.
+Enable alerts for your cloud using the **Configurations** tab on the **Alerts** page.
 Only cloud admin users can configure billing alerts.

 To view alert details, select the alert to display the **Alert Policy Settings** sheet.